-Many of the standards were revised with the intent to reduce the use of unnecessary language and redundancy among the standards and to provide clarity to the concept contained therein.
+Many of the standards were revised with the intent to reduce the use of unnecessary language and redundancy to provide clarity to the concept.
 Often, revisions did not change the standard's intent, but did shorten its length, and utilized language more familiar to families and educators.
 A glossary was also included for the purpose of defining words and phrases that audiences other than educators may not have familiarity with.